 How a Building Changed the House: Cannon House Office Building

-The Cannon House Office Building, completed in 1908, is the oldest congressional office building.
-The creation of offices for Members of Congress forever changed how the House of Representatives worked.
+The Cannon House Office Building is the oldest congressional office building.
+When completed in 1908, these new offices for Members of Congress forever changed how the House of Representatives worked.

 How could an office building change congressional work so much?
-With expanded space, committees could hold more public hearings, Members could meet with more constituents, and staff could accommodate the many requests that flowed into the House from citizens around the country.
+With expanded space, committees could hold more public hearings, Members could meet with constituents, and staff could be hired to accommodate the requests that flowed into the House from citizens around the country.
 In short, the House could go about its business in a more efficient and professional manner.